mattwarren/mattwarren.github.io/_posts/2016-01-15-open-source-net-1-year-later-now-with-aspnet.md

 - [**microsoft/visualfsharp**](github.com/microsoft/visualfsharp)
 - [**fsharp/fsharp**](https://github.com/fsharp/fsharp)

-As Isaac explained, the relationship is:
+As Isaac explained, their relationship is:

-> Essentially visualfsharp is the Microsoft-owned repo Visual F#.
+> ... visualfsharp is the Microsoft-owned repo Visual F#.
 The other is the community owned one.
 The former one feeds directly into tools like Visual F# tooling in Visual Studio etc.; the latter feeds into things like Xamarin etc. There’s a (slightly out of date) [diagram that explains the relationship](http://fsharp.github.io/2014/06/18/fsharp-contributions.html), and this is another useful resource http://fsharp.github.io/.

 ### FSharp - Issues Created (Dec 2010 - Dec 2015)
 | **Project** | **Microsoft** | **Community** | **Total** |